ekino/veggies/README.md

 :warning: You shouldn't use this option with tags.
 It may result in used snapshots removed.
 :information_source: Snapshot files related to feature files with no snapshots anymore won't get removed.
 You need to do it manually.

+Sometimes, it could be useful to prevent the creation of snapshots, for instance in a CI environment.
+To do this, you can use the `--preventSnapshotsCreation` flag.
+An error will be thrown if the snapshot is missing and this option is present.

 #### API Snapshot testing

 In order to check an api response against a snapshot, you have the following gherkin expression available: